hxl1987/BDA/README.md

 Spark
 -----
-It's much as same as Hadoop，you need point to the setting folder，but difference is that Spark's defalt setting file has only one `spark-defaults.conf`,DO NOT copy to other folder。
+It's much as same as Hadoop, you need to point to the setting folder, but difference is that Spark's defalt setting file has only one `spark-defaults.conf`, DO NOT copy to other folder.

-As the same as Hadoop checking , it provides a setting that can be configured.
+As same as Hadoop checking , it provides a setting that can be configured.
 It's in the root directory of Spark and named `security.ini`.

 Example：
 ```
-$ python main.py spark ./spark/
+$ python main.py Spark ./spark/
 [Info]: Start to check the security of spark...
 [Warning]: Suggest to add option spark.authenticate = true if your spark runs on standalone mode
 [Warning]: Suggest to add option spark.authenticate.secret if your spark runs on yarn mode